Arraying a Cluster

 Once again, drop it slightly off the plate so that it will be nudged into position.

-13Close the module without saving, so this tutorial is ready for reuse.
+13Close the mode without saving, so this tutorial is ready for reuse.